Druvith/incidents-agent/README.md

   - **Metrics Investigator**: Fetches recent performance metrics.
   - **Commits Investigator**: Looks up recent code deployments.
 - **Sequential Analysis**: A `SequentialAgent` receives the collected data, correlates the findings, and generates a root-cause analysis report with a confidence score.
-- **Dynamic Scenarios**: The data path is configurable via an environment variable, allowing you to easily switch between different incident scenarios without changing the code.

 ## Getting Started